localstack/docs/content/en/user-guide/aws/timestream/index.md

 ## Limitations

-LocalStack's Timestream implementation is in active development and only supports a limited set of operations, please refer to the API Coverage pages for an up-to-date list of implemented and tested functions within [Timestream-Query](https://docs.localstack.cloud/references/coverage/coverage_timestream-query/) and [Timestream-Write](https://docs.localstack.cloud/references/coverage/coverage_timestream-write/).
+LocalStack's Timestream implementation is under active development and only supports a limited set of operations, please refer to the API Coverage pages for an up-to-date list of implemented and tested functions within [Timestream-Query](https://docs.localstack.cloud/references/coverage/coverage_timestream-query/) and [Timestream-Write](https://docs.localstack.cloud/references/coverage/coverage_timestream-write/).

 If you have a usecase that uses Timestream but doesn't work with our implementation yet, we encourage you to [get in touch](https://localstack.cloud/contact/), so we can streamline any operations you rely on.